Frequently Asked Questions

 If you are a JC student, you are likely to be eligible for 2 to 4 exemptions depending on your subject combination and grade obtained.

-if you wish to find out the estimated number of exemptions that you will get, you can use the exemption calculator: https://admissions.smu.edu.sg/exemptions-calculator
+If you wish to find out the estimated number of exemptions that you will get, you can use the exemption calculator: https://admissions.smu.edu.sg/exemptions-calculator

 What are the scholarships available if I am applying for a computing programme?

-SMU offers various flagship scholarships:
+SMU offers various flagship scholarships such as:

 There are also other scholarships that are available for computing applicants:

-SMU SCIS Aspirations Scholarship
+- SMU SCIS Aspirations Scholarship

-SMU SCIS Achievements Scholarship
+- SMU SCIS Achievements Scholarship

-SMU School of Computing and Information Systems (SCIS) Scholarship
+- SMU School of Computing and Information Systems (SCIS) Scholarship

-SMU Steven Miller Scholarship
+- SMU Steven Miller Scholarship

-NG Kai Wa Scholarship
+- NG Kai Wa Scholarship